MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 The optional `Expand` node customizes the children of a visualized type when the user expands the type in a variable window.
 It accepts a list of child nodes that define the child elements.

-- If an `Expand` node is not specified in a visualization entry, the children use the default expansion rules.
+- If an `Expand` node isn't specified in a visualization entry, the children use the default expansion rules.

 - If an `Expand` node is specified with no child nodes under it, the type won't be expandable in the debugger windows.